 Mark your calendar and get your heart rate up at these upcoming skimo events!

 Luggi Foeger Uphill/Downhill Festival

-Another not to miss event is the Luggi Foeger Uphill/Downhill Festival.
-This two day festival is put on by Diamond Peak March 28-29.
+A not-to-miss event is the Luggi Foeger Uphill/Downhill Festival.
+This two-day festival is put on by Diamond Peak March 28-29.

 - Time 9:00 am to 4:00 pm